angelaanjorin/Hangman/README.md

 ![Message Text after repeat games visible](./assets/images/Bugs/messagesofplayedgamesnotclearin.png).

 * After choosing to play the game again, the end messages of the games thereafter would not clear from above the screen.
+I tried plycing the clear function after the individual messages but this only cleared the screen too early and important additional information like the current scores were lost.

+* The game shown on the terminal is not compatible with mobile screens.
+The width of the terminal is too wide.
+The input cursor is also not visible while the keyboard is in view to type the input.
+Another error is that spaces are wrongly accepted as inputs for the player name and city as well as for the guess input.
+The memory feature on the keyboard keeps inputting the previous letters or words and since the cursor is not visible, when the user presses enter, the wrong input is entered.
+The whole user experience on the mobile device is not satisfactory.
+According to a relative, she could not make an input at all on her iPhone.
+These bugs can be fixed by adjusting the code and adding the relevant code needed as media queries on the HTML and CSS files.

 # Deployment
 This project was developed using GitPod, committed, and pushed to GitHub using a GitPod terminal.